klalicki/node-rename-tool-cli/README.md

 - [x] MVP: provide a functioning command-line tool that can rename a batch of graphic assets.
 - [x] show a list of available CSV files when prompting the user to select one (added in v1.1.0)
 - [x] add option to omit prefix parameter (added in v1.2.0)
+- [x] provide confirmation/preview of the tool's output (added in v1.3.0)
-- [ ] provide confirmation/preview of the tool's output with an option to cancel/change parameters
+- [ ] provide an option to cancel/change parameters before renaming files
 - [ ] allow the user to choose a different CSV file after seeing a preview of its contents
 - [ ] implement more robust error handling and explanatory error messages
 - [ ] improve clarity of interface prompts and readme.md documentation